 We hauled this ginormous crazy gaudy pirate bed out to an old barn for photos…. and it was not until then…. that I actually NOTICED it!

 I saw its beauty for the first time!
 It eminated strength and power!
 It was demanding attention!
 And it is just flat out WEIRD!!!!!

 I seriously doubt I will ever get another request as bizarre as this!

-If you want to replicate this fancy pirate bed, remember to purchase your paints from Heirloom Traditions online and use my promo code FANCY to get 10% off your entire order.
-You’ll also get FREE SHIPPING on orders over $75.
-Your purchases help support my blog and creative painting endeavors, maybe even involving more skulls.
+If you want to replicate this fancy pirate bed, remember to purchase your paints from Dixie Belle Paint.
+Your purchases, using my affiliate link help support my blog and creative painting endeavors (without any additional cost to you)….maybe even involving more skulls.